-Moncada, Lamb homer as White Sox beat Tigers 4-1
+Moncada, Lamb homer as White Sox beat Tigers 4-1 behind Lynn

 Tigers: OF Victor Reyes (strained left intercostal) was placed on the 10-day injured list and OF Derek Hill was recalled from Triple-A Toledo.
 Reyes is hitting .157 in 27 games.

 White Sox: OF Andrew Vaughn was placed on the COVID-19 injured list, with GM Rick Hahn saying the prized rookie was asymptomatic.
 “Our hope is that, similar to our other IL placements of this nature, he will return shortly to the active roster,” Hahn said in a statement.
 “At this time, no other players on the roster are impacted.”
-Chicago also recalled INF/OF Gavin Sheets from Triple-A Charlotte.
+Chicago recalled INF/OF Gavin Sheets from Triple-A Charlotte. … Lynn said he felt some tightness at the end of his outing.
+He was examined afterward and is “good to go.”

 UP NEXT